What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 Is It OK to Brush Swollen Gums?
 The Do’s and Don’ts

-Yes, but it requires critical modifications.
-Proper cleaning is the technique for removing the plaque and bacteria and sorting the cause inflammation, it’s just that the wrong way will result in more damages.
+Yes, but it requires careful adjustments.
+Proper cleaning is the technique for removing plaque and bacteria and addressing the swollen gums; using the wrong method will cause more damage.

 • Use an extra-soft bristle toothbrush (bristles should bend easily with light pressure)